Aurora Flight Sciences' Perseus B Remotely Piloted Aircraft in Flight. NASA Photo

 Perseus B parked on ramp.
 NASA Photo.
 Aircraft Description

-A flight termination system, required on remotely piloted aircraft being flown in military restricted airspace, includes a parachute system deployed on command, plus a C-Band radar beacon and a Mode-C transponder to aid in location.
+A flight termination system, required on remotely piloted aircraft being flown in military restricted airspace, included a parachute system deployed on command, plus a C-Band radar beacon and a Mode-C transponder to aid in location.

 Perseus in flight with moon.
 NASA Photo.
 Perseus B Development